During which phase of the cell cycle are the chromosomes replicat... | Channels for Pearson+

 Understand the cell cycle: The cell cycle consists of several phases that a cell goes through to divide and replicate.
 These phases are G1, S, G2, and M.

 Identify the purpose of each phase: G1 phase is the first gap phase where the cell grows and prepares for DNA replication.
-S phase is where DNA replication occurs.
+S phase is the synthesis phase where DNA replication occurs.
 G2 phase is the second gap phase where the cell prepares for mitosis.
-M phase is where mitosis and cytokinesis occur.
+M phase is the mitosis phase where cell division occurs.

-Focus on the S phase: During the S phase, the cell synthesizes a complete copy of the DNA in its nucleus.
-This is the phase where chromosome replication occurs.
+Focus on DNA replication: DNA replication is a crucial process where the cell duplicates its chromosomes to ensure each daughter cell receives a complete set of genetic information.

-Recognize the importance of DNA replication: DNA replication is crucial for cell division, ensuring that each daughter cell receives an identical set of chromosomes.
+Determine the phase for DNA replication: Since DNA replication involves synthesizing new DNA strands, it occurs during the S phase of the cell cycle.

-Conclude that the S phase is responsible for chromosome replication, as it is the phase dedicated to synthesizing DNA.
+Conclude the answer: Based on the understanding of the cell cycle phases, the chromosomes are replicated during the S phase.

 Watch next